AlexJumaW99/ELA_Hackathon_Solution/README.md

 The folder containing the program should now be on your local machine!

-## Step 2: Creating a virtual environment
+## Step 2: Creating a virtual environment and installing Python packages needed
 ### Prerequisite: Ensure you have Python 3.5+ installed!
 1. Create a virtual environment by typing the following command on the terminal: ```python3 -m venv ela_project```
 2. Activate the virtual environment you just created: ```source ela_project/bin/activate```